microbit-foundation/pxt-microbit-ml/README.md

-# Microsoft MakeCode extension for use with the micro:bit machine learning tool
+# Microsoft MakeCode extension for use with micro:bit CreateAI

-This extension is a work in progress.
-It supports unreleased work on the micro:bit machine learning tool.

-It is not useful separate from the machine learning tool, which creates suitable blocks based on the machine learning model you build in the tool.
+This extension is leveraged by micro:bit CreateAI which creates suitable blocks based on the machine learning model you build in the app.
+It is not useful separate from micro:bit CreateAI.

 ## Building locally